 Advanced Ph.D. students may register for this course, with different content, up to three times (up to 9 credits)—each with a separate field adviser.
 AMST 650 counts toward the 45-credits required for the Ph.D.

 Registration for AMST 650 requires signatures from both the field adviser and the Graduate Chair.
-To register, students must fill out a form with their field adviser, specifying the exact books and writing requirements for the course, and submit the signed form to the Graduate Coordinator in order to acquire the appropriate CRN.
+To register for an AMST 650, students must first compile a preliminary draft of the booklist for the field and then fill out a form with their field adviser, identifying the reading and writing requirements for the course.
+The form and booklist draft must be submitted to the Graduate Coordinator in order to acquire the appropriate CRN

 Fields & Syllabus Approval